 Buffalo Turkey Meatballs (Crockpot or Oven-Baked)

 - Just be sure to follow the instructions for best results, and don’t stir the meatballs once they are in the slow cooker!

-- Cayenne Pepper Sauce: Frank’s Red Hot Sauce has an authentic Buffalo sauce flavor, and so is recommended for this recipe.
+- Cayenne Pepper Sauce: Frank’s Red Hot Sauce has an authentic Buffalo sauce flavor, so I recommend it for this recipe.
 You can also look for other brands of cayenne sauce.
 Do not use Frank’s Buffalo sauce, as it has additional ingredients you’ll want to avoid for this recipe.
 Tabasco is also not a good substitute, as it’s hotter and spicier.

+Buffalo Turkey Meatballs (Crockpot or Oven-Baked)